Alternatives to Taking a Leave

 Students who experience an emergency or extenuating hardship near the end of the semester may request an incomplete (INC) from their instructor(s).
 An incomplete allows a student time after the semester to complete any missed work.

 Students may request an incomplete only if they are in good standing in the course at the time of their request.
-A student may also be asked to provide documentation from the Health and Counseling Center or Student Life to their instructor as part of their request for an Incomplete.
+A student may also be asked to provide documentation from the Health and Counseling Center or Student Life Office to their instructor as part of their request for an Incomplete.
 The decision to grant (or not grant) an Incomplete is entirely up to the instructor.

 Visit Incompletes in the Reed Guidebook for more information about requesting incompletes.